Food Tour in Morocco

-Spending little time in Fes, we asked our host to prepare some traditional Moroccan food for dinner.
+Spending a little time in Fes, we asked our host to prepare some traditional Moroccan food for dinner.
 We got an even better kefta tagine than in Chefchaouen, but also the chance to discover a couple of wonderful salads (vegetarians will be delighted!).

 – Kefta Tajine with beef meatballs & roasted potatoes

 – Beetroot salad with lemon juice and sweet almonds & spicy green olives & Moroccan salad (tomatoes, cucumbers, similar to the Greek one)

 – Moroccan Breakfast: bread – batbout, mahrash/khobz/msemen, pancakes – beghrir, rghaif, orange juice